-Good news for fruit lovers everywhere: eating fresh fruit is associated with a lower risk of diabetes and a lower risk of complications if you already have the disease, according to a new study published in PLOS Medicine.
+Good news for fruit lovers everywhere: Eating fresh fruit is associated with a lower risk of diabetes and a lower risk of complications if you already have the condition, according to a 2017 study published in PLOS Medicine.

-If you've been steering clear of fruit because of the sugar content, there's no reason to do so, according to this study.
+According to this study, if you've been steering clear of fruit because of the sugar content, there's no reason to do so.
 Over a seven-year time period, researchers analyzed the diet and health outcomes of more than 500,000 Chinese adults.
 The researchers found that higher fruit consumption was not associated with higher blood sugar, even for people with diabetes.
-Adults who consumed fruit more frequently actually had a lower risk of developing diabetes.
+And adults who consumed fruit more frequently had a lower risk of developing diabetes.

-The study only analyzed fresh fruit consumption, not dried fruit or fruit juice, so we turned to a few registered dietitians and certified diabetes educators to clarify the best and worst fruits, appropriate serving sizes, and how many carbohydrates you should get from fruit each day.
+We asked several registered dietitians and certified diabetes educators to clarify what fruits are best for blood sugar, what an appropriate serving size of fruit is and how many carbohydrates you should get from fruit each day.

-First it's important to note that "diabetes care is individualized," says Staci Freeworth, RD, CDE, and professor of nutrition at Bowling Green State University.
-This is why it is important for people with diabetes to see a certified diabetes educator (CDE).
+To start, it's important to note that "diabetes care is individualized," says Staci Freeworth, Ed.D., RD, CDCES, professor of nutrition at Bowling Green State University.
+This is why it is recommended that people with diabetes see a certified diabetes educator (CDE).
 These specialists can break down how many carbohydrates you should be eating each day based on your individual needs and health history.

 Recipe to Try: Purple Fruit Salad